CoreyGumbs/PySqware_HTTP/README.md

 The Sq_Connect class utilizes the **GET, POST, PUT, DELETE** http methods through the Requests library.
 These methods conincide with the
 CRUD endpoints of the Square API: [Endpoint Names and Return Values](https://docs.connect.squareup.com/api/connect/v2#endpointnamesandreturnvalues "Endpoint Names and Return Values").

-####Sensitive Data
+#### Sensitive Data Handling - Square Access Token and Application ID

-In order to send data to the Square API, it requires a header that passes the square access token.
+In order to send data to the Square API, it requires a header that passes the square access token:[Get Started with Square.](https://docs.connect.squareup.com/articles/getting-started "Getting Started").
 Without this header, all requests will return errors.
-To prevent this, the Sq_Connect class is set up to recieve all data from your secrets.json file via the get_secrets method. \
+To prevent this, the Sq_Connect class is set up to recieve all data from your secrets.json file via the get_secrets method.

 You can find the variables within the __init__ constructor method.

 ```python